allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 ```

 We knew that one of the fast writes was performed from a thread with ID 4484.
 From a thread dump, we extracted thread names and Native IDs (NIDs).
-Knowing that NIDs translate directly to Linux TIDs (thread IDs), we found a thread with NID 0x1184 — a hexadecimal form of 4484.
+Knowing that NIDs translate directly to Linux TIDs (thread IDs), we found a thread with NID 0x1184 (decimal: 4484).
 We determined that the name of
 this thread was _data-plane-kafka-request-handler-24_.

 We searched for this thread's activity in the async-profiler output: